Germany: 1974 World Cup hero Gerd Müller dies, age 75 | DW | 15.08.2021

 He won the 1972 European Championships with West Germany and enjoyed 15 trophy-laden years at Bayern.

-But it is for his role in his national team's 1974 success, for which Müller will be most remembered.
+But it's his role in his national team's 1974 success, for which Müller will be most remembered.

 His international career started in 1966 and ended eight years later, in Munich, when, in his last ever match for West Germany, he scored the winning goal against Johan Cruyff's the Netherlands, to seal World Cup glory.